10 Things Intended Parents Should Know About Egg Donation

 There are also many ways to become a parent, and they are all wonderful.
 But, it’s important to know that it's normal to be sad about losing your genetic link to your future child.
 For some women, it can be a lengthy grieving process.
 Give yourself time to grieve this loss, and see a therapist to help sort through the complicated feelings that you may feel.

 One of the most important decisions you'll face when expanding your family through egg donation is where to go for treatment.
 Select a clinic where you feel honored, respected, and cared for—and with that comes a physician or team of physicians who have your best interests in mind.
 The rapport and relationship you develop with your physician is critical.
 Look for a doctor who is going to be kind, caring, compassionate, and above all, willing to partner with you during your treatment.
 The organization PVED (Parents Via Egg Donation) has put together a comprehensive list of questions to ask in regards to your treatment and care.

 3. Find an egg donor agency.

-Some clinics unfortunately don’t have a large egg donor pool (or an egg donor pool at all) from which the intended parent can select the right egg donor for to help create their family so many intended parents rely upon egg donor agencies to help them find and select an egg donor.
-Bear in mind not all agencies are created alike.
+Some clinics unfortunately don’t have a large egg donor pool (or an egg donor pool at all) from which the intended parent can select the right egg donor who can help create their family, so many intended parents rely upon egg donor agencies to help them find and select an egg donor.
+Bear in mind that not all agencies are created alike.